Waffleer/Tournament-Discord-Bot/README.md

     - discord accessible

+def addServerPlayer(user, serverName, playerName):

+    - adds player to server with empty data structure

+def editServerPlayerTeam(user, serverName, playerName, team):

+    - edits player team

+    - team name is not used to determine players on each team

 other commands

 def genNum(num, list):

     - generates a random number "num" digits that isn't on the inputted list

+def strToDict(string):

+    - turns a string into a dict via json

+    - string dict must have " not '